MarkElliott0/MarkElliott0/README.md

 🌱 I’m currently learning R and Python for machine learning 🤔 I’m looking for help with R and Python
 💬 Ask me about R programming, Python and SQL
-📫 How to reach me: mark.elliott19@nhs.net, markelliott1502@gmail.com,
+📫 How to reach me: mark.j.elliott@ukhsa.gov.uk, markelliott1502@gmail.com,